 David is the Equipment Mechanic Operator helping to coordinate daily field operations related to project management and equipment usage and operation.
 David was born and raised in Santa Clara County and has attended both the West Valley College Park Management and the De Anza Environmental Science Programs.
 These experiences helped fuel his desire to protect the remaining resources in the valley that he grew up in.
 When not at work he loves to explore nature with his family by going camping, fishing, hunting and dirt biking.

-As the Office and Human Resources Administrator, Elizabeth keeps the Authority’s operational systems running smoothly to ensure that the staff of the Agency can effectively advance the agency’s mission.
+As the Human Resources Officer, Elizabeth keeps the Authority’s operational systems running smoothly to ensure that the staff of the Agency can effectively advance the agency’s mission.
 When she joined the Authority in 2015, Elizabeth brought over a decade of experience in business operations, office management and human resources, working in the private and non-profit sectors.
 Born and raised locally, she holds a B.A. in English and Comparative Literature from San Jose State University and is a Society for Human Resources Management Certified Professional.
 Elizabeth enjoys the outdoors through kayaking, hiking, biking, and archery.

 experience in conservation management and strategic planning for land trusts in Washington and California.
 Jennifer has a B.A. in Urban and Environmental Policy from The Evergreen State College.
 She came to the Authority from Cal Poly, San Luis Obispo with a dual Master’s in City & Regional Planning and Public Policy.
 Jennifer enjoys wandering the sunny oak savanna landscapes, beaches, and redwoods of Central California with her dog, Lucy.